contractlevel/yield-v2/docs/protocol/PATHS.md

 - **CRE cron reads** the current parent rebalance nonce and triggers `parent.initiateRebalance(expectedRebalanceNonce, newStrategy)`.

-- Guards: state == NONE, no recovery pending, MIN_REBALANCE_PERIOD cooldown elapsed since the last completed rebalance, at least one epoch has already completed, no prior epoch EXECUTING, new strategy differs from active strategy, target chain is a supported chain, target protocol is a supported protocol.
+- Guards: no recovery pending, expected rebalance nonce matches, state == NONE, MIN_REBALANCE_PERIOD cooldown elapsed since the last completed rebalance, new strategy differs from active strategy, target chain is a supported chain, target protocol is a supported protocol, at least one epoch has already completed, no prior epoch EXECUTING.

 - Emits RebalanceInitiated.
 Because this path completes atomically, Parent does not persist `state = REBALANCING` or `pendingStrategy`.